royalmo/docker-networks/README.md

 > **EXERCISE 11**
 >
 > Check if *node1* has internet access (with a ping to google.com).
 Now check it
 > for any other node.
-Try also to ping a neighbour, and a neighbour of a
+Try also to ping a neighbor, and a neighbor of a
-> neighbour.
+> neighbor.

 As you can see, there is a lot to do.
 But as we did this in previous lab sessions, it should be done faster than expected.